Plortinus/vue-multiple-pages/README.md

 # vue-multiple-pages

-**This project is a modern Vue.js starter which uses Vue 2, Webpack2, and ElementUI**
+**A modern Vue.js multiple pages starter which uses Vue 2, Webpack2, and Element-UI**

 ## Features